sujith-eag/Learning_Journey/Python/MCA_related/QP_Practice/Unit_3_Answer.md

 Output: True
 Input: `list3=[1,2,3,4,5], list4=[6,7,8,9])`
 Output: None.

+Write a Python function named average_list that takes a list of numbers as input and returns their average.
+Additionally, include a condition to ensure that the input is a list of numeric values only that are >=1).
+What is the output when this list average_list is:
+(i) An empty list
+(ii) a list containing non-numeric values
+(iii) -1
+(iv) 10000000000000000000000000000

 ##### Develop a Python program that prints the intersection of two lists. (without using list comprehension/sets).